 Topics Covered: Risk identification and analysis, Risk mitigation strategies and measures, Training

 Once an organization has clearly established its positions with regards to safety, it is possible to develop and implement the prevention tools and training in accordance with this tolerance to risk.
 To ensure that the prevention programs put in place are adequate, the organization must identify the risks and analyze them.
 The risk mitigation strategy adopted dictates the type of measures that can be put in place.
-Aléas will present a methodology to perform a good activity analysis in which risks are identified and mitigated.
-Examples of mitigation measures (instructions, rules, protocols, training, etc.) will be provided.
+Aléas presented a methodology to perform a good activity analysis in which risks are identified and mitigated.
+Examples of mitigation measures (instructions, rules, protocols, training, etc.) were provided.

 Session 3: Efficiency